goldlabel-apps/flash/README.md

 # Flash

 > by listingslab.
-We have ridiculously and pointlessly reinvented MacroMedia Flash with React JS so you don't have to.
+We have ridiculously and pointlessly reinvented MacroMedia Flash with React JS so you don't have to

 ## Features